jagrafft/iot_misc/README.md

 # Miscellaneous IoT Repository

 "Home" for scripts and utilities I've written for working with Internet o' Things (IoT) devices---predominantly those manufactured by [Adafruit][adafruit] and the [Raspberry Pi Foundation][rpif].
-Individual folders contain `README`s,
+See `README` in individual folders.

 | Folder                     | Description                                                                                                                                                                                                                                                                                      |
 |:---------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|